stellar/soroban-example-dapp/README.md

 ## Getting Started

+### Dependencies

+1. Install the soroban-cli from https://soroban.stellar.org/docs/getting-started/setup#install-the-soroban-cli
+2. Install Docker for Standalone and Futurenet backends.

 ### Backend (Local Sandbox)

-1. Install the soroban-cli from https://soroban.stellar.org/docs/getting-started/setup#install-the-soroban-cli
-2. Run the backend with `soroban-cli serve`
+1. Run the backend with `soroban-cli serve`
-3. Run `./initialize.sh sandbox` to load the contracts and initialize it.
+2. Run `./initialize.sh sandbox` to load the contracts and initialize it.
   - Note: this will create a `.soroban` sub-directory, to contain the sandbox network data.
-4. Configure Freighter
+3. Configure Freighter
   a.
 Install the custom Freighter Soroban release from https://github.com/stellar/freighter/releases/tag/v2.6.0-beta.2
   b.
 Enable "Experimental Mode" in the settings (gear icon).
   c.
 Add a custom network: